The Best Identity Theft Protection Services

 LifeLock While it has the most comprehensive alerts out there, LifeLock’s been sued twice by the FTC, which kept it out of our top spot.

-LifeLock met our identity-monitoring and restoration criteria, provided confidence-inspiring phone service, and offered child protection for $6/month (or $66/year) on top of adult membership (around $30/month; $330/year depending on various promotions for the Ultimate Plus plan).
-But LifeLock has also been sued twice now by the Federal Trade Commission, the last time less than a year ago when it was ordered to pay $100 million back to former customers for failing to secure their personal data up to advertised standards.
+LifeLock met our identity-monitoring and restoration criteria, provided confidence-inspiring phone service, and offered child protection for $5.99/month (or $65.99/year) on top of adult membership (around $26.99/month; $296.90/year depending on various promotions for the Ultimate Plus plan).
+But LifeLock has also been sued twice now by the Federal Trade Commission, the last time in 2015 when it was ordered to pay $100 million back to former customers for failing to secure their personal data up to advertised standards.
 It’s too bad, because besides having the most comprehensive alerts (including the option for a phone call that will put you in touch with a live rep who can explain the alert’s significance), LifeLock was also the only one that walked us through the process of “opting out” from having our personal info visible on people search sites like Spokeo, a proactive way to limit online exposure.

 At the end of the day though, we’re just not ready to fully endorse a company with such recent and significant security concerns.